top of page

 My interdisciplinary research draws from political theory and interpretive methods to address the challenges and opportunities surrounding emerging technologies, particularly in the context of quantified self-tracking and climate change.

-The Politics of Predictive Technology in the Intergovernmental Panel on Climate Change.
+Billesbach, G., 'The Politics of Predictive Technology in the Intergovernmental Panel on Climate Change' (20 Mar.
+2025).

 Working in Progress

-Self-Interpretive Freedom and the Quantified Self
+Self-Interpretive Freedom and the Politics of Quantified Self Technologies

 AI and the Exercise of Freedom: The Politics of Personal &Planetary Prediction